 That said, there are a few exceptions to this rule.
-For example, if your brand or product names contain symbols (think: Arm & Hammer) or if you are legally required to include asterisks to indicate that conditions apply to your claims, you can use them in your copy (pending AdWords’ approval).
+For example, if your brand or product names contain symbols (think: Arm & Hammer) or if you are legally required to include asterisks to indicate that conditions apply to your claims, you can use them in your copy (pending Google Ads’ approval).

 Advertising Mistake #5: Using Improper Punctuation